 One such solution has been discussed in IEEE 802.11 ARC SC and IEEE 802.11 RCM TIG (see doc.: IEEE 802.11-19/179).

-Issue recommendations on SSID assignments
+Recommendations on SSID assignments

-Use-case #7 would be mitigated if there were recommendations that infrastructure networks that are actually a single LAN be deployed using a single SSID across the entire network, including multiple APs and multiple bands.
+The Infrastructure with different SSIDs per band use-case would be mitigated if there were recommendations that infrastructure networks that are actually a single LAN be deployed using a single SSID across the entire network, including multiple APs and multiple bands.

-Such recommendations could be issued by those bodies that organize network operators, and may not need to be issued by the IEEE 802.11 WG.
-They could also be placed in an annex to the .11 standard.
+Such recommendations could be issued by those bodies that influence network operators, and may not need to be issued by the IEEE 802.11 WG.
+They could also be placed in an annex to the 802.11 standard.

 Correlation of information elements

-An alternative way of enabling use-cases #1, #4, #5 and #8 is to provide another method of recognizing when traffic from a device while not associated is from the same device (probing across channels and bands).
+An alternative way of enabling the Infrastructure connection steering, and airport queue measurement and grocery store flow analysis use-cases is to provide another method of recognizing when traffic from a device while not associated is from the same device (probing across channels and bands).
 This could be a method for an infrastructure network to correlate a client device’s traffic, despite its use of more than one MAC address in that traffic.

-Recommendations to .11 leadership team
+Recommendations to 802.11 leadership team